 Using a contrasting color to highlight links or buttons, will be the best way to catch one’s attention.
 It’ll not only help you to grab the user’s attention, also help them to identify links and buttons easily.

-Choose particular color palette and stick to it.
+Choose a particular color palette and stick to it.
 Adobe color is perfect for this purpose.

 It is the most powerful way of communication.
 Make sure your typography fits your content or message you want to convey.
-Use simple font and decent color to display texts across your websites.
+Use simple font and decent color to display texts on your websites.

 Visual hierarchy is the best way to prioritize your web UI elements.
-You may use star or hub-and-spoke hierarchical structure to balance the 3 important things – brand, product and message on each page of your website.
+You may use a star or hub-and-spoke hierarchical structure to balance the 3 important things – brand, product, and message on each page of your website.

 Use images that are small in size, so that your site maintains the speed and loads very quickly.

-If majority of your visitors use mobile phone to approach the site, you’ve to make sure that your site is responsive and is visible on each mobile device.
+If a majority of your visitors use the mobile phone to approach the site, you’ve to make sure that your site is responsive and is visible on each mobile device.

 Your website is meant to showcase and sell your products to your customers.
 Is your existing website covers all the above tips?
 Do your visitors find it easy to navigate?
 Do they understand the exact meaning of message you want to provide?
 If not, it’s time to create a new.